synoa/synoa.github.io/documentation/magento/1.x/local_development.md

 # Code

-Clone the project you want to work with locally to your machine.
+Clone the project you want to work with to your local machine.

 ```bash
 # Example